White Light vs Blue Light Scanning

 While the aforementioned inspection of a blade portion of a Victorinox paring knife during the GE competition may seem like a novel exercise with a limited practical benefit at first glance, the reality is different.
 The paring knife was used to serve as an affordable representation of a turbine blade.
 This makes sense when you consider the importance of highly accurate 3D models to the world of aviation.

-A great example of the importance of 3D scanning and digital models in the aviation industry involves the ATOS 3D Scanner and TRITOP technology.
+A great example of the importance of 3D scanning and digital twin models in the aviation industry involves the ATOS 3D Scanner and TRITOP technology.
 Canada’s National Research Council was tasked with a refurbishment project for aging C130 aircraft.
 As part of the project, they needed to update electrical and mechanical systems and develop 3D models for computational fluid dynamics (CFD) and stress analysis.
 By partnering with Capture 3D, the National Research Council was able to have the required measurements completed in less than two weeks.
 Click here for more on this case study.

 Use case: How AMRDEC saved up to $100 million with blue light 3D scanners